dotmkey/videos/README.md

 P.S.
 You should stop all the running docker containers before executing the commands above to prevent possible port conflicts.

 P.P.S.
-The third command takes >=2 minutes depending on computer power.
+The fourth command takes >=2 minutes depending on computer power.

 P.P....S.
 Sometimes the first couple of queries are executed pretty long.
 Just be aware, it's not forever.